7ombie/textmode/README.md

 no special support for less advanced browsers, and as such, the library is unlikely to work outside of anything Chromium-based for years to come.

+Note: Currently FireFox and Safari fail (at the first hurdle), as neither browser is able to import values from JSON files.

 **IMPORTANT**: The character set and font are unstable.
-This readme contains a section named *The Default Font* that contains more information.
+This readme contains a section named *The Default Font* (towards the end of the document) that provides more information.

-Note: Currently FireFox and Safari fail (at the first hurdle), as neither browser is able to import values from JSON files.

-The licensing is open source, but viral.
-See the end of this readme for more information.
+The licensing is open source (and viral).
+Refer to the *Copying & Licensing* section at very end of this readme for more information.

-The (entire) Textmode API is small and simple (using private attributes to hide all of the WebGL2 internals).
-As such, it can be described and fully documented in this readme (and is).

 The Textmode API
 ----------------

+The (entire) Textmode API is small and simple (using private attributes to hide all of the WebGL2 internals).
+It is be described and fully documented below.

 The API entrypoint is an ES6 module named `api.js` that wraps a WebGL2 shader, and exports a single class named `Textmode` (which is the default export).